Models of G-spectra as presheaves of spectra: Atiyah duality for finite -sets

-specify a $V$-duality between $A_+$ and itself. \end{prop} \begin{proof} This could be proven from scratch by proving the required triangle identities, but in fact it is a special case of equivariant Atiyah duality for smooth $G$-manifolds, $A$ being a $0$-dimensional example.
-Our specification of $\et$ is a specialization of the description of $\et$ for a general smooth $G$-manifold $M$ given in \cite[p.
+\begin{proof} This could be proven from scratch by proving the required triangle identities, but in fact it is a special case of equivariant Atiyah duality for smooth $G$-manifolds, $A$ being a $0$-dimensional example.
+Our specification of $\et$ is a precise point-set level specialization of the description of $\et$ for a general smooth $G$-manifold $M$ given in \cite[p.
 152]{LMS}.
-We claim that our $\epz\sma \id$ is a specialization of the definition of $\epz$ for a general smooth $G$-manifold given there.
+Similarly, we claim that our $\epz\sma \id$ is a precise point-set level specialization of the definition of $\epz$ for a general smooth $G$-manifold given there.
 Indeed, letting $s$ be the zero section of the normal bundle $\nu$ of the embedding $A\subset \bR[A] = V$, we have the composite embedding

 The normal bundle of this embedding is $A\times V$, and we may view